jodastephen/railmodel/CR2-SWLondon.md

 * CR2 changing to Northern (City) Southbound at AGL in 37-40m at 10tph (+6m)
 * CR2 changing to District at VIC in 38-40m at 10tph (+6m)
 * TWI-WAT changing to Northern (West End) at WAT changing to District at CHX in 43-49m at 4tph (+13m)
+* TWI-WAT changing to Victoria at VXH changing to District at VIC in 44-49m at 4tph (+14m)

 From New Malden to Moorgate (11m better)
 ----------------------------------------